Analysis

 Parliamentarians Advise, Senators Decide

-The parliamentarian’s influence is significant, but the Senate’s rules ultimately belong to senators themselves.
-This piece explains why parliamentary advice matters while reminding readers who actually controls the chamber.
+The parliamentarian’s influence is significant, but the Senate’s rules are ultimately determined by senators themselves.

 A Talking Filibuster Strategy